 Summit Artspace Gallery, located at 140 E. Market Street in downtown Akron, is dedicated to displaying works by artists living, working or attending schools in Summit, Portage and Medina Counties.
-It is open Thursday, 12 pm-9 pm and Friday & Saturday, 12 pm-5 pm.
+It is open Saturday and Sunday, 11 am until 4 pm.
+We are no longer open Thursday and Friday.
 Admission and parking are free.
 CLICK HERE to visit the Summit Artspace page.

 Summit Artspace, a project of AAAA in cooperation with Summit County, is a community arts center at 140 E. Market Street.
 We provide inexpensive studio, rehearsal and classroom space plus offices and a conference room for non-profit arts organizations.
 For more information about availability and pricing contact AAAA at 330-376-8480 or via email to Don Parsisson at firstname.lastname@example.org.

 This celebration of arts and culture is held every two years.
 It recognizes outstanding achievement in the visual, musical and performing arts plus volunteerism, leadership and support.
 The gala evening is filled with exciting entertainment, grand dining, arts auction and awards ceremony.
 It will be held again in 2013.
 The public can contact Rachael Hinton at 330-376-8480 or via email at email@example.com to be added to the invitation list.
 CLICK HERE to visit the Arts Alive! page and learn about past award recipients.